Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Introduction

-The main difficulty in applying the optimization-based trend filtering as considered in \cite{brantley2020baseline} is that uncertainty quantification for the trend estimation is not straightforward.
-Moreover, the frequentist formulation includes tuning parameters in the regularization, but the data-dependent selection of the tuning parameter is not obvious, especially under quantile smoothing.
-A reasonable alternative is to employ a Bayesian formulation for the trend filtering by introducing priors.
-In particular, \cite{roualdes2015bayesian} and \cite{faulkner2018locally} proposed the use of shrinkage priors for differences between parameters and \cite{kowal2019dynamic} also considered a Bayesian formulation based on dynamic shrinkage process, under Gaussian likelihood to estimate the mean trend.
-However, the existing approach suffers from mainly three problems; 1) The current methods cannot be applied to quantile smoothing, 2) The posterior computation could be computationally intensive for a large sample size, and 3) The current methods cannot avoid the bias induced by model misspecification, so that the resulting credible interval may not be valid.
+The main difficulty in applying the optimization-based trend filtering as considered in \cite{brantley2020baseline} is that uncertainty quantification for trend estimation is not straightforward.
+Moreover, the frequentist formulation includes tuning parameters in the regularization, but the data-dependent selection of the tuning parameter is not obvious, especially with quantile smoothing.
+A reasonable alternative is to employ a Bayesian formulation for trend filtering by introducing priors.
+In particular, \cite{roualdes2015bayesian} and \cite{faulkner2018locally} proposed the use of shrinkage priors for differences between parameters and \cite{kowal2019dynamic} also considered a Bayesian formulation based on a dynamic shrinkage process under Gaussian likelihood to estimate the mean trend.
+However, the existing approach suffers mainly from three problems; 1) The current methods cannot be applied to quantile smoothing, 2) The posterior computation could be computationally intensive for a large sample size, and 3) The current methods cannot avoid the bias induced by model misspecification, therefore the resulting credible interval may not be valid.